nitzanlab/AnnoTransfer/README.md

 New datasets should be added to the same folder and follow the same convention.
 Any extra function can be incorporated as well in the dataset's .py file - PBMC allows to filter by sick and healthy patients for one via the `filter_by_health` func.
 ## Parallel Run
-Parallel run can conviniently be executed using a single shell script `Parallel_run/tasker_and_dispatcher.sh`.
-It consists of two stages exaplained below.
+Parallel run can conveniently be executed using a single shell script `Parallel_run/tasker_and_dispatcher.sh`.
+It consists of the three stages explained below.

 1. Creating the tasks that should be preformed.
 Implemented in `Parallel_run/tasker.py` and has two parts:

    1.1.
 The dataset is annotated with the easy, ambiguous and hard to learn using the `annotate` func in the `Scripts/annotability_automations.py`.
-This process can be several hours long for a dataset the size of PBMC CVID, even only for healthy patients, so the annoated vestion will be saved for future runs as `<dataset_name>_annotated.h5ad`.
+This process can be several hours long for a dataset the size of PBMC CVID, even only for healthy patients, so the annotated version will be saved for future runs as `<dataset_name>_annotated.h5ad`.
 Any time `annotate` is called, it will first look for the annotated version to save time.

    1.2.
-Creating a csv where each row is a single composition (i.e. easy 10%, ambigious 80%, hard 10%) that should be trained and tested.
+Creating a csv where each row is a single composition (i.e. easy 10%, ambiguous 80%, hard 10%) that should be trained and tested.
 These are the 'tasks'.
-The csv's name is defined as an enviornment variable.
+The csv's name is defined as an environment variable.
 The function implementing this is `create_comps_for_workers` under `Scripts/annotability_automations.py`.
 2. Submitting workers to execute each of the tasks in csv.
-The dispatcher calling the wotker can be found in `Parallel_run/tasker_and_dispatcher.sh`.
+The dispatcher calling the worker can be found in `Parallel_run/tasker_and_dispatcher.sh`.
 And the script each such worker executes is implemented in `Parallel_run/worker_script.py`.
+3. An `Analyzer` script will collect all output from workers and compile it to determine best composition.
+It will then run comparations on it for both the original dataset and data you transfer to, as determined in `~/.config/annoTransfer.conf`.
+`Analyzer` can be found in `$PROJECT_DIR/Parallel_run/analyze_results.py` while the comparator can be found in `$PROJECT_DIR/Parallel_run/annotability_automations.py` in func `comp_opt_subset_to_not`.
+See `Results` subsection ahead for more info.

 ### Keeping track of the job
 You can use any of the SLURM command using the job_id provided at the start of the run with `Tasker job submitted with ID: <job_id>`.